-Additionally, a "Best Practice Code" for advertising/signage/promotional furniture should be prepared and well-publicised, to assist local businesses understand what required standards are, and to assist in compliance with the town's desired appearance and culture.
+Additionally, a "Best Practice Code" for advertising / signage /promotional furniture should be prepared and wellpublicised, to assist local businesses to understand what the required standards are, and to assist in compliance with the town's desired appearance and culture.

 The setting up of a WiFi cloud should be investigated, as a priority, and as part of a co-ordinated strategy to improve the dissemination of information about events, facilitating better communications, which are at the heart of a 'vibrant' community, thus engaging greater participation.